-This came to the limelight when Pope Francis suggested that some parts of it needs to be changed as it, apparently, wasn’t “a good translation.”
+This came to the limelight when Pope Francis suggested that some parts of it need to be changed as it, apparently, wasn’t “a good translation.”

 Now, I don’t want to bring conflicting ideas about the prayer.
 I’ve studied the scriptures over and over again, and I don’t believe the word of God is subject to any error.

 The Lord’s Prayer in Bits

 To better understand the Lord’s prayer, we must dissect it into pieces to get the main message Christ wanted to teach us.

 I hope and pray that my understanding will give you a new revelation and strength when praying.

 Have you ever addressed your father with his first name?
 If you were so daring, you must have got a stern look.

 When a child begins to call a parent by their name, it means that there is a lack of connection in their relationship.
 It shows disrespect and an attempt to distance oneself from the parent.

 But it’s far more different when you call Him father or dad.

 In this regard, Jesus knows that God is the source of life, mercy, love, and grace.
 This is a sign of submission, respect, obedience, and acknowledgment that the Lord God is the creator of all living things.